Hamadeen99/Text-Summarization-with-LLMs/README.md

 # Text Summarization with LLMs

 ## Overview
-This project demonstrates the use of Hugging Face pipelines and pre-trained large language models (LLMs), such as (Phi-3), for text summarization.
+This project demonstrates the use of Hugging Face pipelines and pre-trained large language model (LLM), such as (Phi-3), for text summarization.
 The script generates concise summaries for input text.

 ---